 Pursuant to the Florida Bar's Rules of Professional Conduct, taking steps calculated to purposefully delay a case, even when it is in a client’s best interest, is not permissible.
 However, we are ethically obligated to provide you with zealous and competent representation.
 In the context of litigation, zealous advocacy often creates tremendous delays.
 It is only within this framework that we have seen delays in our client’s cases.
 We have numerous cases that are still ongoing for many years.

 At the Law Offices of Evan M. Rosen, a great number of our clients come to us in hopes of delaying foreclosure in Hollywood, Fort Lauderdale, and in many other areas in Florida.
 Ultimately, unless there is some major change in the law down the road, delaying foreclosure will not solve your legal or financial problems.
 Our firm is proud to be made up of effective and caring advocates who seek to help our clients both in the short and long term.
 We work with homeowners throughout Florida to actually solve their mortgage problems.
 However, it is often the case that our vigorous efforts on behalf of our clients do result in significant delays in their pending foreclosure actions.
 In most instances, it is the bank who causes the delays.

 Unlike many others who believe foreclosure defense is just about delaying the amount of time it takes to lose your home, we know it is about so much more.
 We will perform a complete evaluation of your financial situation, we will listen to your needs and we will come up with a comprehensive solution to solving your mortgage problems that is the best for you.

-You are welcome to read more about delaying foreclosure below or you can contact us now for a FREE CONSULTATION by calling 855-55-ROSEN or by filling out our online form.
+You are welcome to read more about delaying foreclosure below or you can contact us now for a consultation by calling 855-55-ROSEN or by filling out our online form.